PyxelM/alucinara/content/characters/lichenia/kempton-moss.md

 - characters
 - lichenia
 ---
-Kempton Moss, born in 65[YA](timeline/years-ago.md), was notably the founder of the Afortuitites.
+Kempton Moss, born in 65[YA](timeline/years-ago.md), was notably the founder of the Afortuitites, and a hermit of the [-3rd Realm](locations/-3rd-realm.md).

 ## Stats
 ### Age